Robin Hyde: Final years and death

 In early 1938 she left New Zealand and travelled to Hong Kong, arriving in early February.
 At the time, much of eastern China was under Japanese occupation, after the 1931 Japanese invasion of Manchuria.
-Hyde was meant to travel to Kobe then Vladivostok to take the trans-Siberian railway to Europe.
+Hyde was meant to travel to Kobe then Vladivostok to take the Trans-Siberian Railway to Europe.
 When the connection was delayed she made her way to Japanese-occupied Shanghai, where she met fellow New Zealander Rewi Alley.
-Various peregrinations through China followed, including Canton and Hankow, the latter of which was the centre of Chinese resistance to Japanese occupation.
-She moved north to visit the battlefront and was in Hsuchow when Japanese forces took the city on 19 May.
+Various peregrinations through China followed, including Canton and Hankou, the latter of which was the centre of Chinese resistance to Japanese occupation.
+She moved north to visit the battlefront and was in Xuzhou when Japanese forces took the city on 19 May.

-Hyde attempted to flee the area by walking along the railway lines and was eventually escorted by Japanese officials to the port city of Tsing Tao where she was handed over to British authorities.
+Hyde attempted to flee the area by walking along the railway lines and was eventually escorted by Japanese officials to the port city of Qingdao where she was handed over to British authorities.
 Shortly after she resumed her journey to England via sea, arriving in Southampton on 18 September 1938.
 She died by her own hand with an overdose of Benzedrine at 1 Pembridge Square, Kensington, a boarding house where she had been living.
 She was survived by a son, Derek Challis, and was buried in the Kensington New Cemetery, at Gunnersbury.

+Many of Hyde's literary notes and personal papers were archived by the Alexander Turnbull Library and the Special Collections at the University of Auckland.
+In 2020, these archival papers were inscribed on the UNESCO Memory of the World Aotearoa New Zealand Ngā Mahara o te Ao register.